-There is a growing body of evidence on the consequences of methodological shortcomings on effect estimates of therapeutic interventions in randomised studies and on accuracy estimates in diagnostic test accuracy studies.(23, 24) The same applies to prediction model studies.
-Many shortcomings in design, conduct and analysis can result in study estimates being at ‘risk of bias’ (RoB).
-When interpreting results from a systematic review, stronger conclusions can be derived when evidence is based on primary studies at low RoB, rather than studies at high or unclear RoB.(21) Besides RoB assessments, it is also important to assess concerns for the applicability of primary studies in a systematic review, as some studies can be more or less relevant to particular settings or target populations, but may still be eligible for inclusion in the review.
+(23, 24)Assessment of the risk of bias (RoB) of primary studies used to answer a review question is an essential step in any systematic review.
+Shortcomings in study design, conduct and analysis can result in study estimates being at RoB, i.e. of reporting flawed or distorted results, or reporting an inadequate model to address the research question.
+When interpreting results from a systematic review, stronger conclusions can be derived from a systematic review based on primary studies at low RoB rather than studies at high or unclear RoB.(21) It is also important to identify the studies with most relevance to the settings and populations targeted in the review, based on the applicability of primary studies for the review question.
+We developed PROBAST (Prediction model Risk Of Bias ASsessment Tool) due to the lack of suitable tools designed specifically to assess risk of bias and applicability of primary prediction model studies.

-We developed PROBAST as we were unable to find a tool designed specifically to assess risk of bias of models of individualised prediction.
-This lack was the motivation to develop a tool to formally assess the risk of bias and concerns for applicability in primary studies on the development, validation, or adjusting (e.g. extension) of multivariable prediction models, called PROBAST: Prediction model Risk Of Bias ASsessment Tool.

-PROBAST consists of four domains: participant selection; predictors; outcomes; and analysis.
-Twenty signalling questions are included across the domains to facilitate assessment of risk of bias (see Appendix and REF Paper 1] The structure and rating are similar to tools designed to assess the risk of bias in randomised trials (revised Cochrane tool), diagnostic accuracy studies (QUADAS-2) and systematic reviews (ROBIS).(22-24) Although PROBAST was designed for use in systematic reviews, it can be used as a general critical appraisal tool for prediction model studies.
+PROBAST consists of four domains, with 20 signalling questions to facilitate RoB assessment.(REF M18-1376] The structure and rating is similar to tools designed to assess the risk of bias in randomised trials (revised Cochrane tool), diagnostic accuracy studies (QUADAS-2) and systematic reviews (ROBIS).(22-24) Although PROBAST was designed for use in systematic reviews, it can be used as a general critical appraisal tool for prediction model studies.

-Here we describe the rationale behind the fourdomains and twenty signalling questions, and explain how these relate to risk of bias.
-We also give guidance on how to answer the signalling questions and reach domain level judgements on risk of bias, and on how a primary study should be judged for its applicability to the review question.
-Each rationale isillustrated with examples from across the medical field.
-The latest version of the PROBAST tool can be downloaded from www.probast.org.
+Here we describe the rationale behind the domains and signalling questions, how to use them, and how to reach domain level and overall judgements on risk of bias and applicability of primary studies to the review question.
+We illustrate using examples from across the medical field.
+The latest tool version and six filled-in examples using PROBAST tool can be downloaded from www.probast.org.

 Focus of PROBAST